 Discharger means an owner or operator of any facility or activity subject to regulation under Chapter 90.48 RCW or the Federal Clean Water Act.

+Discharge point means the location where a discharge leaves the Permittee’s drainage system through the Permittee’s treatment facilities/BMPs designed to infiltrate.

 Disturbed Area means any area where activity has physically disrupted, compacted, moved, or otherwise altered the characteristics of soil, bedrock, vegetation, or existing topography.
 This includes activity in preparation for: a) surface mining, b) the construction of structures or, c) mobilization of processing equipment.
 Stormwater discharge from disturbed areas is considered Type 2 Stormwater.

+Electronic Reporting Waiver means permission from Ecology to submit paper applications, submittals, and DMRs instead of submitting them electronically.
+Permittees must submit a completed “Electronic Reporting Waiver Request” form (ECY 070-381) to receive a waiver.

 Equivalent stormwater management documents means manuals of BMPs approved by Ecology and subject to public review and comment.

 Erosion means the wearing away of the land surface by precipitation, running water, ice, wind or other geological agents, including processes such as gravitational creep.
 Erosion also means the detachment and movement of soil or rock fragments by water, wind, ice or gravity.